herculesvanso/basico-machine-learning/README.md

-# Básico-machine-learning
+# Machine Learning
-Neste projeto estudarei os princípios de machine learning utilizando o livro Machine Learning - An Algorithmic Perspective  de Stephen Marsland
+This project is intended to post my machine learning algorithms.
+I'm reading the book Machine Learning - An Algorithmic Perspective  by Stephen Marsland.